nomic-ai/gpt4all/README.md

 If you utilize this reposistory, models or data in a downstream project, please consider citing it with:
 ```
 @misc{gpt4all,
-  author = {Yuvanesh Anand and Zachary Nussbaum and Brandon Duderstadt and Benjamin Schmidt and Andriy Mulyar},
+  author = {Yuvanesh Anand and Zach Nussbaum and Brandon Duderstadt and Benjamin Schmidt and Andriy Mulyar},
   title = {GPT4All: Training an Assistant-style Chatbot with Large Scale Data Distillation from GPT-3.5-Turbo},
   year = {2023},
   publisher = {GitHub},